Kyriosity/read-write/README+/pencraft/README+/_rsc/README.md

 I have searched for and used works of others for fair and limited use:

-* For illustrative and entertaining purposes
+* illustrative and entertaining purposes,
-* For fun
+* just for fun,
-* Non-commercial
+* non-commercial.

 When possible I refer the source or/and attribute to the author.

 ## Miscellaneous

-I couldn't trace sources of certain images/texts (archaeologists say that the source of any can be found in cuneiform.).
-Some memes are too folk and public to have personal ownership or copyright.
+I couldn't trace the authors of certain images/texts.
+(Archaeologists say that the source of any can be found in cuneiform.)
+Some memes are too folk (public), or old to be proprietary or copyright-protected.

 ## Conclusion

-If you have questions or demands, please contact me by committing to one of the repositories.
+If you have questions or demands, feel free to contact me by committing to one of the repositories.

-Looking forward to hearing from you, yours owner of github.com/Kyriosity (Kyrill D).
+Looking forward to hearing from you,
+Yours owner of github.com/Kyriosity (Kyrill D).